scub/kitchen-basebox/README.md

 # kitchen-basebox

-test-kitchen driven collection of formulas meant to form a testable system baseline
+test-kitchen driven collection of formulas meant to form a testable system baseline; huge shoutouts to all of the contributors over at https://github.com/saltstack-formulas who allowed this to come together so quickly!

 ### Project Layout